 Great Lakes-St. Lawrence River Adaptive Management Committee

 The Great Lakes-St. Lawrence River Adaptive Management (GLAM) Committee will undertake the monitoring, modeling and assessment needed to support on-going evaluation of the regulation of water levels and flows.
-The GLAM Committee will report to the Lake Superior Board of Control, Niagara River Board of Control and St. Lawrence River Board of Control.
+The GLAM Committee will report to the Lake Superior Board of Control, Niagara River Board of Control and the Lake Ontario - St. Lawrence River Board.